goyaldeepak87/Event-calendar/README.md

 Every function in the codebase is clearly commented with explanations of its purpose and functionality.

+📱 Responsive Design Note:

+Note: If you're switching directly from desktop view to mobile view (or vice versa), please refresh the page once.
+This ensures that the layout and calendar content adjust correctly to the new screen size.

 ❓ Need Help?

 If you face any issues with module installation or running the project, feel free to reach out.